 Potential Side Effects Include Thyroid Cancer

-On March 14, 2013, the FDA issued a drug safety communication informing the public that it is evaluating unpublished findings by researchers indicating that connected Victoza with pancreatitis and cellular changes called “pancreatic duct metaplasia.”
+On March 14, 2013, the FDA issued a drug safety communication informing the public that it is evaluating unpublished findings by researchers that connected Victoza with pancreatitis and cellular changes called “pancreatic duct metaplasia.”
 The agency is requesting the researchers provide it with their research methodology and tissue samples they used.

 Prior to the FDA’s 2010 approval of Victoza for use in connection with the treatment of diabetes, the agency began questioning whether Victoza causes thyroid cancer because studies showed that Byetta, a similar GLP-1 Type II diabetes drug, might.
 The FDA found that, at “clinically relevant exposures,” Victoza causes the formation of thyroid C-cell tumors in rodents.

 The FDA requires that Victoza packaging bear a “black box” label, the agency’s most serious warning, informing consumers of this risk and stating that Victoza should not be prescribed by those with a family history of MTC or those with Multiple Endocrine Neoplasia syndrome type 2.